Cox Cable TV for Seniors in 2024

 Perks of Cox Cable TV

-In addition to their customizable packages and state-of-the-art equipment, a few extra perks make Cox cable TV stand out from the competition.
+In addition to their customizable packages and state-of-the-art equipment, there are a few perks that make Cox cable TV stand out from the crowd.

-- Easy moving: If you move, Cox makes setting up service in your new home as painless as possible; they don’t charge any activation or installation fees.
-For seniors who see a downsize in their future, that’s a huge plus.
+• Easy moving: If you move, Cox makes setting up service in your new home as painless as possible; they don’t charge any activation or installation fees.
+For seniors who see a downsize in their future, this is a great perk of being a Cox customer.

-- 30-day money-back guarantee: If you want to try Cox but don’t want to get locked into a contract instantly, you’re in luck.
+• 30-day money-back guarantee: If you want to give Cox a try, but you don’t want to get locked into a contract straight away, you’re in luck.
 Cox offers a 30-day free trial period, so you can decide if they’re the right provider for you without losing any money.

 Cox Bundles: The Most Bang for Your Buck

-Cox shines when it comes to bundles.
+Cox really shines when it comes to bundles.
 They offer some of the industry’s most comprehensive bundles, providing Cox internet, phone, home security, and cable TV services.
-If you’re searching for the best deal and love simplicity like us, Cox is an excellent choice with several bundling options.
+If you’re on the hunt for the best deal and love simplicity like us, Cox is an excellent choice with a variety of bundling options.
 They even let you make a personalized bundle just for you!
-But to narrow it down, we’ll cover two bundles that may fit seniors’ needs the most.
+But to narrow it down, we’ll go over two bundles that we think fit seniors’ needs the best.

 Go Fast + Contour Stream Player

-This bundle provides the two essentials for budget-conscious older adults who want to keep it simple without breaking the bank.
-You’ll get the Go Fast internet package and Contour Stream Player for $55 monthly.
-The Go Fast internet plan costs $50 alone, which is excellent.
+For budget-conscious older adults who want to keep it simple, this bundle provides the two essentials without breaking the bank.
+You’ll get the Go Fast internet package and Contour Stream Player for $55.00 per month.
+The Go Fast internet plan costs $50.00 on its own, so this is an excellent deal.
 Plus, the simplicity of one bill instead of two is convenient.
 This bundle’s 100 Mbps internet speeds are ideal for browsing the web, checking social media, video chatting with loved ones, and streaming movies and shows.

 Contour Stream Player isn’t your typical cable TV package.
 It’s a streaming TV package with thousands of On Demand titles and access to all your favorite streaming apps.
 It’s best for older adults who want a more affordable way to watch TV and those who don’t mind not having access to live TV.